Candy Spelling is a Tony Award-winning Broadway producer, best-selling author, philanthropist, and television producer.

 In 2012, Candy produced her third Broadway show, the award-winning “Nice Work If You Can Get It,” a musical that starred Matthew Broderick and Kelli O’Hara.
 It was nominated for 10 Tony Awards and won for Featured Actor (Michael McGrath) and Featured Actress (Judy Kaye).
 In 2014, Candy produced “After Midnight,” celebrating Duke Ellington’s years at the Cotton Club using his original arrangements personally selected by the incomparable living jazz legend Wynton Marsalis and performed by 17 world-class musicians, giving life to Ellington’s big band jazz style.
 It was nominated for seven Tony Awards with Warren Carlyle winning for Outstanding Choreography.

-She is currently a producer on “The Color Purple,” the musical revival adapted from the Pulitzer Prize-winning novel by Alice Walker.
-The show, which opened to rave reviews in December 2015, won the 2016 Tony Award for Best Revival of a Musical.
-It stars London-trained Cynthia Erivo, winner of the 2016 Tony Award for Best Performance by an Actress in a Leading Role in a Musical, and Danielle Brooks from “Orange is the New Black”.
+She produced “The Color Purple,” the 2016 Tony Award winner for Best Revival of a Musical.
+The show was adapted from the Pulitzer Prize-winning novel by Alice Walker and opened to rave reviews in December 2015.
+Cynthia Erivo won the 2016 Tony Award for Best Performance by an Actress in a Leading Role in a Musical for her portrayal of Celie.

-Among many other contributions, she is an active Board of Governors Member of LA’s Best, the after-school enrichment program that serves children in need through partnerships with the Los Angeles Unified School District, the City of Los Angeles and private sector.
+She currently serves as a member of the UCLA Health System Board and is a board member of the Los Angeles World Affairs Council.
+Among her many other contributions, Candy served for 10 years as a Board of Governors Member of LA’s Best, the after-school enrichment program that serves children in need through partnerships with the Los Angeles Unified School District, the City of Los Angeles and private sector.

 Centro De Niños, a downtown Los Angeles daycare center for underprivileged families, holds a special place in Candy’s heart.
 Her participation enabled the center to expand their facility and offer additional programs and services, of which the federal government took notice.